DragomirNikolov/Glaciation_time_estimator/README.md

 ## 8. Acknowledgements
 Thank you to the members of CM-SAF for the rapid and flexible responce to our CLAAS-3 data requests.

+## 9. Future updates
+Major updates to the code will be pblished to zenodo in the future.
+Smaller bugfixes and updates can be found on the [github repository](https://github.com/DragomirNikolov/Glaciation_time_estimator)

 <!--  1. **Preprocessing**
    - Resampling is performed to convert geostationary data to a regular latitude/longitude reference frame.